andygrunwald/gotrap/README.md

 You have to create one in your [personal settings](https://github.com/settings/tokens).

 To trigger the actions / hooks (like for running Travis CI), a merge request on Github must be created.
-`organisation` and `repository` name the repository, where those merge requests will be created.
+`organisation` and `repository` name the repository, where those pull requests will be created.
 The example shows the configuration for [typo3-ci/TYPO3.CMS-pre-merge-tests](https://github.com/typo3-ci/TYPO3.CMS-pre-merge-tests).

 Before we can create a merge request in the repository specified in `organisation`/ `repository`, we have to ensure that the changesets, which are created in Gerrit, are replicated to Github.